Importing a car from UK to Ireland

 VRT is a one off tax you pay when you first register a car in Ireland.
 The amount is based on the a % of the recommended retail price inc all taxes, known as the Open Market Selling Price (OMSP).

-The Revenue provide a to help you to get a robust estimate of the VRT that would be due on a car.
+The Revenue provide a VRT calculator to help you to get a robust estimate of the VRT that would be due on a car.

-If you want to cross check the estimate, then VRT Ireland also provides an online VRT calculator
+If you want to cross check the estimate, then VRT Ireland provides this paid VRT calculator.

 How to import a UK car VAT free